openxpki/openxpki/doc/quickstart.rst

 Debian/Ubuntu Development Builds
 ---------------------------------

-**Starting with the 0.15 release we will no longer support the old mason ui, the current 0.18 release includes a useable but still a bit ugly version of the new ui component based on the Ember.js framework**
+**Starting with the 0.15 release we will no longer support the old mason ui, to new UI based on Ember.js should be mostly functional but still needs some work.**

 **Packages are for 64bit systems (arch amd64), make sure that the en_US.utf8 locale is installed as the translation stuff might crash otherwise!**